depremguvenligi/binabilgi/README.md

 # About project

-[binabilgi.com](https://binabilgi.com/) is an open-source, map-based application that enables people to access the information they need about the earthquake safety status of buildings in order to minimize the damages that may occur in possible earthquakes.
+[binabilgi.com](https://binabilgi.com/) is an open-source, map-based application.
+It enables people to access the information they need about the earthquake safety status of buildings in order to minimize the damages of possible earthquakes.

-We are developing a spatial database that maps spatial data of different qualities and scales, compiled from different sources on earthquake safety, and presents it to the user in an understandable and traceable manner.
+We are developing a spatial database that includes data with different qualities and scales, compiled from different sources.
+We present it to the user in a user friendly way to make it easy to understand.

 # Contribution

 [Contribution guidelines for this project](binabilgi/CONTRIBUTING.md)

 Our most urgent need;
-  - legal advice on the complex problems we face in the field of startup and data law.
+- Legal advice, especially for the complex problems on the field of startup and data law.
 - UI-UX

 We need the expansion of the team and volunteer support for the progress of all processes, including;